Greatest Hits (Waylon Jennings album)

 Greatest Hits is a compilation album by American country music artist Waylon Jennings, released in 1979 by RCA Records.

 Background

 The LP mostly documents Jennings' outlaw country years for RCA Records during the 1970s and includes several of his most well-known signature songs, the most recent of which had been the title track of the album I've Always Been Crazy, issued the year before.
 "Only Daddy That'll Walk The Line", released in 1968, is the oldest track.
-Excluding the Mackintosh & T.J. soundtrack album and the White Mansions concept album, Greatest Hits became Jennings' eighth consecutive release to reach #1 on the charts; it was also one of his last chart-topping records, with What Goes Around Comes Around, released that same year, peaking at #2.
+Excluding the Mackintosh & T.J. soundtrack album and the White Mansions concept album, Greatest Hits became Jennings' eighth consecutive release to reach No. 1 on the charts; it was also one of his last chart-topping records, with What Goes Around Comes Around, released that same year, peaking at No. 2.